darinz/DL/12_CV/05_instance_segmentation.md

 Instance segmentation combines object detection and semantic segmentation to identify and segment individual object instances.
 Unlike semantic segmentation, which assigns class labels to pixels, instance segmentation distinguishes between different instances of the same class.

+> **Explanation:**
+> Instance segmentation is like semantic segmentation but with an extra layer of detail.
+Instead of just saying "this pixel belongs to a car," it says "this pixel belongs to car #1" or "this pixel belongs to car #2."
+This is crucial when you have multiple objects of the same class in an image.

 **Mathematical Definition:**
 ```math
 I(x, y) = \begin{cases}